 Remove the CW Safety Screw on the end of the CW shaft.
-Loosen the CW Locking Screw on the side of the CW (there is a CW pin inside) and slide the CW into the shaft.
+Loosen the CW Locking Screw on the side of the CW (there is a CW pin inside) and slide the CW into the shaft as shown in Figure 16(a).
 Tighten the CW Locking Screw to hold the CW in place.
 Tighten the CW Safety Screw.